seynur/blog/_posts/2026-01-10-splunk-ds-ha.md

    - Once that’s done, you’ll want to copy all the relevant apps and configurations from our [GitHub Repository](https://github.com/seynur/seynur-demos/tree/main/splunk/splunk_ds_ha).
 Just be sure to change the placeholder `targetUri` URL in the `deploymentclient.conf` file to the correct VIP on your UTMs.
    - For the configurations, take the files from the `s1_configurations/etc_system_local` directory and place them in `$SPLUNK_HOME/etc/system/local/`.
 Then, move the directories from `s1_configurations/etc_apps` to `$SPLUNK_HOME/etc/apps/`.

+      ```
             splunk_ds_ha/
             ...
             ├── s1_configurations/
             │   ├── etc_system_local/
+            |   │   ├── inputs.conf
             |   │   └── server.conf
             |   │
             │   └── etc_apps/
             |       └── poc_all_deploymentclient/
             ...

+      ```

-      - Start Splunk and verify that it is fully operational
+   - Start Splunk and verify that it is fully operational.
 This instance will later act as a deployment client.

-2. Let's create a shared directory (shared_apps) on the host!
+2. Let's create a shared directory (`shared_apps`) on the host!

-   - First things first, we need to set up a shared directory that both of our Deployment Servers can access.
+   - First things first, we need to set up a shared directory that both of our deployment servers can access.
    - **Quick Reminder:** Make sure to adjust the permissions so the `splunk` user can read and write to it.
    - Inside this shared directory, let’s create two folders: